Buying a holiday home for investment

 - In the other camp there are people that are only interested in the numbers and, for them, own use is not at all important when compared against a great financial reward in terms of income and growth.

-Below are some bullet points to assist you with basic lending criteria:
+Below are some bullet points to assist you with basic holiday let mortgage criteria:

 - UK mainland properties generally, however some Scottish Islands and Isle of Wight acceptable plus Scottish Islands of Harris, Mull, Skye, Arran, and Lewis.
 Traditional construction only, however call us to discuss the meaning of this term.